Tony-Ren-Dev/Tony-Ren-Dev/README.md

-# File picker for OneDrive for Business
+# File picker for OneDrive & OneDrive for Business

 The OneDrive & OneDrive for Business file picker is a light JavaScript picker over the OneDrive REST API.
 It is designed to work with both OneDrive & OneDrive for Business and to have light dependencies.
 Check your [live demo](https://nuxeo.github.io/onedrive-file-picker/).